 “The government is extremely demanding in terms of compliance and there are many requirements imposed on the industry.
-COVID has made the whole business management process even more difficult as most of our overseas agents have been forced to suspend their activities or severely curtail them.”
+The whole business management process has become even more difficult as most of our overseas agents have been forced to suspend their activities or severely curtail them.”

 “The magnitude of the challenge before us is daunting.
 It almost feels like starting a new business from scratch.
 We are now spending a great deal of time studying all that is happening to learn what the near-term future holds, which countries will allow travel, who is travelling, what the requirements are and so on.”

 “We are adopting a series of new approaches including more digital technology and strengthen our in-house training program.
 In addition, we are improving the delivery of water sports and diversifying even more of our excursions and activities with kite-boarding and a new dive center in the north of Mafia, and some fun toys like ‘glass’-bottom kayaks.”

 On top of the work in Mafia, Peter and his wife, Antonella, have other businesses in Zanzibar.
 Peter designs landscapes and builds gardens for hotel projects, and grow all their own garden plants, many thousands each year.
 Antonella handles charter flights, up to 14 per week, into Zanzibar.
 Both Peter and Antonella spent most of their time in Mafia to work intensely on Kinasi, but gradually their other life in Zanzibar is coming on-stream again.
 They will be splitting their time between the two islands in the coming months.

 Like the waves in the ocean, life in Mafia is filled with ups and downs.
 Life surely can’t get any better under the present circumstances.

 All photographs credit: Peter Byrne